 As the healthcare industry continues to evolve, certified healthcare professionals will become increasingly more essential.
-Certified professionals are crucial in ensuring the quality, accuracy, and security.
+Certified professional billers and coders are crucial in ensuring the quality, accuracy, and security of digital and traditional medical information vital to providing quality patient care.
 According to the U.S. Bureau of Labor Statistics, the need for certified, skilled HIM professionals will increase 22% through the year 2022.

 Certified Professional Biller (CPB®)

 Medical billing is the process of submitting health insurance claims on behalf of the patient to various health insurance payors for the purpose of acquiring payment for services rendered in a medical facility.
 The medical billing credential is vital to the financial success of the professional healthcare services claims process.

 - Knowledge of CPT®, ICD-10-CM, and HCPCS Level II coding guidelines

 - Gain knowledge on how to submit claims compliant with government regulations and private payer policies